bmartel/phperclip/README.md

 ### Trait

-If you plan on attaching files to a model (User, Item, ImageGallery), that model must implement the interface `TippingCanoe\Phperclip\Model\Clippable`.
-This will mandate a method that you can either implement yourself or conveniently keep in sync with Phperclip by using the trait `TippingCanoe\Phperclip\Model\ClippableImpl`.
+If you plan on attaching files to a model (User, Item, ImageGallery), that model must implement the interface `Bmartel\Phperclip\Model\Clippable`.
+This will mandate a method that you can either implement yourself or conveniently keep in sync with Phperclip by using the trait `Bmartel\Phperclip\Model\ClippableImpl`.

 ### Saving